sdf94/sdf94.github.io/_posts/2018-03-22-sarah-floris-website-launched.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>I do not want to continually have to rerun this web scraping because it takes quite a bit of time.
-Thus, all of the values are saved in a .csv file called "tweet.csv"</p>
+<p>Because I do not want to continually have to rerun the webscraper, I decided to save these values from clean_list to a  .csv file called "tweet.csv".</p>

 </div>
 </div>